It's a Hoax

 Directions for this activity:

-- Teachers should discuss with students that there are many sites that can easily deceive you into believing the information is true.
+- Teachers should discuss with students that there are many sites that can easily deceive them into believing the information is true.

 - Show students this YouTube Video on" How to Evaluate a Website".